pdf-raku/Font-AFM-raku/README.md

 ### $afm.stringwidth($string, $fontsize?, :kern, :%glyphs)

 Returns the width of the string passed as argument.
-The string is assumed to contains only characters from `%glyphs` A second argument can be used to scale the width according to the font size.
+The string is assumed to contains only characters from `%glyphs`.
+A second argument can be used to scale the width according to the font size.

 ### ($kerned, $width) = $afm.kern($string, $fontsize?, :%glyphs?)